Owl Ventures, which funds edtech exclusively, just raised $185 million for its second fund

 The reason is access, says Tory Patterson, a former investor with the dot.com-era venture firm Catamount Ventures, who formed Owl with Catamount cofounder Jed Smith.

 What Patterson means: broadband adoption in schools has risen from less than 5 percent in 2010 to 30 percent in 2013 to now 94 percent.
-That rise has led to a lot of schools to either purchase of seek out donations for connected devices, which is in turn creating a lot of opportunities for ed-tech companies to sell subscription-based software to them.
+That rise has led to a lot of schools to either purchase of seek out donated connected devices, which is in turn creating a lot of opportunities for ed-tech companies to sell subscription-based software to them.

 Certainly, it’s an enormous market to be chasing.
 According to the National Center for Education Statistics, the global education market is estimated to be a nearly $7 trillion one.